bkrpub/EngineRoom/README.markdown

 ## State of the audience

-EngineRoom is primarily targeted at Objective-C developers on Mac OS X.
+EngineRoom is primarily targeted at Objective-C developers on Mac OS X and iOS
+with some support for C on GNU/Linux and Solaris.

 The iOS version is usable but needs more work.
-LogPoints work with gcc, clang (and sun cc) on Darwin, ELF-based GNU/Linux and Solaris.
 The Linux and Solaris versions are lacking support code because I don't actively use them.
 A windows port (and maintainer) would be very welcome, please contact me if you are interested.
-I try to provide basic support for (Objective-)C++ but I don't actively use the language.
+I try to provide support for (Objective-)C++ but I don't actively use the language.

 ![Icon](https://github.com/bkrpub/EngineRoom/raw/master/Resources/screenshot_free.png "Screenshot of LogPoint selector")